War on Drugs

 Since then, HIV and hepatitis infection through dirty needles is up.

 Since then, drug related murders are up sharply.

 Since then, tens of millions of citizens have had their right to vote systematically revoked for non-violent convictions on possession of as little as one joint of marijuana.

-Since then, our prison population has reached a world record level.
+Since then, our prison population has reached world record levels.

 Since then...
 Well, the whole list of failures is far too long to go into here.
-Yet, throughout it's sordid history, the War on Drugs has seen absolutely NO SUCCESSES of any note, to date.
+Yet, throughout it's sordid history, the War on Drugs has seen NO SUCCESSES of any note to date.